-- PAS 6661 Clinical Rotation I: Supervised clinical practicum in primary care or specialty care in medical practice settings.
-May also include assignments and objective examinations. - PAS 6662 Clinical Rotation II: Supervised clinical practicum in primary care or specialty care in medical practice settings.
-May also include assignments and objective examinations. - PAS 6663 Clinical Rotation III: Supervised clinical practicum in primary care or specialty care in medical practice settings.
-May also include assignments and objective examinations. - PAS 6671 Capstone Assessment I: Students are required to complete a project under the direction of the PA Program faculty.
+PAS 6661 Clinical Rotation I: Supervised clinical practicum in primary care or specialty care in medical practice settings.
+May also include assignments and objective examinations.
+PAS 6662 Clinical Rotation II: Supervised clinical practicum in primary care or specialty care in medical practice settings.
+May also include assignments and objective examinations.
+PAS 6663 Clinical Rotation III: Supervised clinical practicum in primary care or specialty care in medical practice settings.
+May also include assignments and objective examinations.
+PAS 6671 Capstone Assessment I: Students are required to complete a project under the direction of the PA Program faculty.
 This project will consist of the development of an evidence-based case concept vignette presentation, public health-based educational outreach, primary clinical research or other project under the direction of their Capstone Project Advisor.
+PAS 6689 Graduate Special Topics: PANCE Prep: Special topics in specific areas of physician assistant studies which may include didactic and/or clinical studies.